NetSuite Manufacturing Module

-NetSuite manufacturing capabilities enable organizations to run their manufacturing operations efficiently.
-From sales order to work order processing, routing and scheduling, to order fulfillment and product costing, NetSuite manufacturing software provides real-time visibility into every step of the production process to help you make better-informed decisions.
+NetSuite manufacturing Module capabilities enable organizations to run their manufacturing operations efficiently.
+From sales orders to work order processing, routing, and scheduling, to order fulfillment and product costing, the NetSuite manufacturing module provides real-time visibility into every step of the production process to help you make better-informed decisions.

 We have the following steps to successfully configure Manufacturing on the system:

 - Assembly item Records: An assembly item is an inventory item made of several components, but identified as a single item.
 You create an assembly item record to define the members of an assembly.